-- i.
-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 and circulars/ guidelines/Amendments issued there under; the Company is not registered as Registrar to an Issue & Share Transfer Agent.
-However, the Company has appointed Purva Sharegistry (India) Private Limited as Registrar & Share Transfer Agent as per the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; - ii.
-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 and circulars/ guidelines/Amendments issued there under; - iii.
-The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021 (erstwhile Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009) and circulars/ guidelines/Amendments issued there under; - iv.
-The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 and circulars/guidelines/Amendments issued there under; - v.
-The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 (erstwhile Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014) and circulars/guidelines/Amendments issued there under; - vi.
-The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 and circulars/guidelines/Amendments issued there under; and - vii.
+- The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 and circulars/ guidelines/Amendments issued there under; - the Company is not registered as Registrar to an Issue & Share Transfer Agent.
+However, the Company has appointed Purva Sharegistry (India) Private Limited as Registrar & Share Transfer Agent as per the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 and circulars/ guidelines/ Amendments issued there under; - The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021 and circulars/ guidelines/Amendments issued there under; - The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 and circulars/ guidelines/Amendments issued there under; - The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 and circulars/ guidelines/ Amendments issued there under; - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 and circulars/ guidelines/Amendments issued there under; and - vii.
 The Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Overseas Direct Investment and External Commercial Borrowings.